Water Management and Conservation

 Part of addressing the regional implications of climate change is to adapt to the apparent impacts.
 It logically follows that water conservation is key to addressing the trend toward reduced water resources.

-The Rogue Basin Watershed has experience over 4 years of drought conditions with a trend toward decreasing rainfall and lowering snow pack leading to reduced stream flows and irrigation limitations.
+The Rogue Basin Watershed has experienced over 4 years of drought conditions with a trend toward decreasing rainfall and lowering snow pack leading to reduced stream flows and irrigation limitations.
 Past storm water management practices have relied mostly on collecting and piping runoff to natural riparian drainages, especially during winter heavy rainfall.
-As cities grow pipes must be enlarged to handle the increased runoff (Typically a 50% increase over undeveloped land).
+As cities grow, pipes must be enlarged to handle the increased runoff, typically a 50% increase over undeveloped land.